btf-org/flank/README.md

 ## What is Flank

-Flank is a tool for sharing programs from your CLI, but with a simple UI and built-in guardrails.
+Flank is a tool for sharing programs from your CLI, with a simple UI and built-in guardrails.

 ## How does Flank help engineers